zbray/lenzos-pictogram-game/README.md

 When your current total is more than the target number you loose.
 This will be displayed as an updating number to the player.

 The theme of the game is a character/island from the video game The Legend of Zelda: The Wind Waker.
 The .mp3 file is the music that plays while the player is on the island where the Lenzo character is introduced.

+Note: Google chrome does not allow autoplay in current build